malgorithms/toffee/README.md

 You have #{(x for x in friends when x.g is "f").length} female friends.
 ```

-But the real power comes from from switching between `coffee` mode and `toffee` mode:
+But real pleasure arises when switching between `coffee` mode and `toffee` mode:
 ```
 {#
    if @projects.length